Kulathuvayal

-Kulathuvayal is a village in Kozhikode district of Kerala state, India.
+Kulathuvayal is a place near Perambra in Kozhikode district of Kerala state, India.
 Administratively, Kulathuvayal comes under the Chakkittapara panchayat, Perambra block panchayat and Koyilandy Taluk.

 Climate

 It has a generally humid climate with a very hot season extending from March to May.
 The rainy season is during the South West Monsoon, which sets in the first week of June and extends up to September.
 The North East Monsoon extends from the second half of October through November.
 The average annual rainfall is 3266 mm.
 The best weather is found in towards the end of the year, in December and January — the skies are clear, and the air is crisp.
 The highest temperature recorded was 39.4 °C in March 1975.
 The lowest was 14 °C recorded on 26 December 1975.

 St George Shrine Pilgrim Centre Kulathuvayal

 The church named after St. George was established as early as 1941 under the initiative of Rev. Fr.
 Peediekkal.
 Janab Moythu Sahib donated 10 acre of prime land at Kulathuvayal hill top for the new church.
 The thatched shed for the new church was constructed in no time under the leadership of Rev. Fr.
 Peediekkal, Rev. Fr.
 Mathew Kappukattil, and Rev. Fr.
 John Makkil.
 It was a modest attempt by the settlers who had been weakened by malampani.
 Taking a contribution of 25 paise each during prayer meetings had accumulated the necessary money.
 The cemetery was also established near the church by Rev. Fr.
 Peediekkal in 1941.

 In 1943 the church building was reconstructed.